 There are users — the people who will use your product.

-There are collaborators — the people with whom you will build the product.
+There are collaborators — the people with whom you will build, market and sell the product.

 And then there are stakeholders — the people who perhaps don’t have a clear role, but do have an interest in your work.

 Stakeholder management is a discipline that helps us to improve our relationship with our stakeholders.
 It involves systematically identifying stakeholders; analyzing their needs and expectations; and planning future engagements with them.

 In Scrum, a stakeholder is anyone with a vested interest in the product who is not part of the Scrum Team.
 These are the people who’ll help you discover, develop, release, support and promote the product.
 A Product Owner has to be in constant touch with the key stakeholders to maximize the value of the product.

 Why is it so Important?

 As Product Owners, we are delivering values to our end users.
 In Scrum, the only way to measure the success or failure of an increment is via stakeholder feedback.
 For example, if after project Go-Live, a service response time is poor and you get first-hand feedback from your stakeholder, then as a product owner, it is an opportunity for you to put corrective measures in the upcoming sprints.

 So long as the Product Owners and the stakeholders are heading towards a common goal; receiving inputs and feedback from the different stakeholders becomes easier to manage.
 In most cases, hearing back from different stakeholders can help outline any potential issues, risks or improvements Project Owners might have otherwise missed.

 As I said in the beginning, stakeholders are not part of the Scrum team, that’s why sometimes stakeholders are considered as free resources that can do the work with you, that’s why you as a Product Owner need to know how to manage them and keep them interested to that extent, how they will get involved and what will they gain from these involvements.